Skip to content

 • Temporomandibular joint dysfunction

-Guided imagery has also been reported to produce a positive impact on healthy individuals who are seeking to improve their physical and mental health such as:
+Guided imagery has also been reported to help improve their physical and mental health, including:

 • Immune system